LiMinggang/madedit-mod/README.md

 * New: Zero length match indicator in FindTextPrevious
 * Fix: Fix bug of windows sorting in Windows list dialog
 * Fix: Minor fix for Pan Chinese support
-* Fix: Enable/diable Pan Chinese on clicking Hex searching
+* Fix: Enable/disable Pan Chinese on clicking Hex searching
 * Fix: Pan Chinese on Search in files
 * Fix: Binary file detect bug in FindInFiles
 * Fix: Can't remember Main Window size larger than 1024*768 #296
 * Fix: Replace buggy wxChoice with wxComboBox for Dictionary selection
 * Fix: Syntax combo box status is not updated while switching among opened files
 * Fix: Unicode converting bug if character is greater than 0x10000 in ConvertChinese chars(Windows only)
-* Fix: Safe mode in Chinese convertion #293
+* Fix: Safe mode in Chinese conversion #293
 * Fix: Regex search bug in FindTextNext
 * Fix: Regex search bug in FindTextPrevious
 * Update wxWidgets to 3.1.3